kovidgoyal/kitty/docs/shell-integration.rst

 The automatic shell integration is designed to be minimally intrusive, as such it won't work for sub-shells, terminal multiplexers, containers, etc.
-For such systems, you should setup manual shell integration by adding some code to your shells startup files to load the shell integration script.
+For such systems, you should either use the :ref:`run-shell <run_shell>` command described above or setup manual shell integration by adding some code to your shells startup files to load the shell integration script.

 First, in :file:`kitty.conf` set: